jaredly/j3/Roadmap.md

 I thikn wrapping is kinda fine? and now I need a way to apply text formatting stuff.

+- [x] text formatting lookin great
+- [ ] selection!management!
+  - NEED
+    - just a cursor girl living in a lonely world
+    - select within a node (start? cursor)
+    - multiselect, and maybe I only support siblings.

+is BLOCK the right level of granularity? like that's where we apply formattings. so. that makes sense.

 # Anddd now
 what if I do a terminal editor? lol